-Celery seed is a very powerful and flavorful spice that you can dress your salad with, you can also add it in soups and curries.
-Celery seed goes beyond its’ culinary use since it has many health benefits as an alternative medicine for us gout sufferers backed by many people who suffer from the disease.
-Celery seeds can relieve and prevent many conditions like gout, rheumatoid arthritis, high cholesterol and hypertension.
+Celery seed is a very powerful and flavourful spice that you can dress your salad with, you can also add it in soups, casseroles and curries.
+It has a grassy, bitter taste that makes it ideal for pickling and brining vegetables as well.
+To reduce its bitter taste, you can use the celery seed to cook.
+This process enhances the spice’s sweet flavor instead.
+Depending on where the celery seeds are sourced, they can taste lemonlike (India) or herbal (French).
+Celery seed goes beyond its culinary use since it has many health benefits as an alternative medicine for us gout sufferers backed by many people who suffer from the disease.
+Celery seeds may help relieve and prevent many conditions like gout, rheumatoid arthritis, high cholesterol and hypertension.

 What makes celery seeds so effective?

 Celery seeds are rich in omega-6 fatty acids, diuretic oils (3-n-Butylpthalidewhich which gives celery its distinctive smell and taste) a very powerful diuretic that cleanses the system of excess fluids and like other diuretics which include coffee and guarana, celery seed stimulates the kidneys causing the body to flush out uric acid and the crystals that causes gout in the first place.
-What it does is, it enables your renal system to excrete uric acid more effectively as well as alkalize your blood.
+What it does is, it may help enable your renal system to excrete uric acid more effectively as well as alkalize your blood.
 It does this by helping your body get rid of too much water by increasing your urine output.

-Celery seeds also help with lowering inflammation and according to James Duke, Ph.D., a medical botanist formerly with the U.S. Department of Agriculture and author of the best sellers “The Green Pharmacy” and “The Green Pharmacy Herbal Handbook”; celery seeds contain about twenty different anti-inflammatory agents!
+Celery seeds may also help with lowering inflammation and according to James Duke, Ph.D., a medical botanist formerly with the U.S. Department of Agriculture and author of the best sellers “The Green Pharmacy” and “The Green Pharmacy Herbal Handbook”; celery seeds contain about twenty different anti-inflammatory agents!
 This is a man that had gout and used celery seed extract to keep his uric acid levels in check.
 He claims to not have had a gout attack since!

 How do I use celery seed?